PNW Chapter Member Photo, Andrea Kwan

 Annual Business Meeting

 Thank you for being a valuable member of our chapter.
-As a member of our chapter, we invite you to participate in our Annual Meeting.
+As a member of our chapter, you are invited to participate in our Annual Meeting.

-The PNW Chapter Annual Meeting will take place on June 25th, and this will be the time where we discuss the affairs of the chapter and begin planning for the next year.
-Topics include:
+The PNW Chapter Annual Meeting will take place on July 23, immediately following the July Lunch & Learn.
+This will be the time to discuss the chapter's affairs and begin planning for next year.

 • Membership Updates